InsaLan/langate3000/README.md

 The "beta" environment is available at `beta.WEBSITE_HOST` and it's own API at `api.beta.WEBSITE_HOST`.

-There is hotreload for the front (with vite), back (with django runserver), and nginx (thanks to a custom script)
+There is hotreload for the front (with vite) and the back (with django runserver).

 ## Running the prod environment